 Students of YCST have responsibilities and duties commensurate with their rights and privileges.
 The YCST Student Conduct Policy provides guidance to students regarding those standards of student conduct and behavior that are considered essential to its educational mission.
 This policy also provides guidance regarding the types of conduct that YCST finds disruptive to its educational mission.
 All students are expected to embody the following characteristics:

-- Initiative, enthusiasm and cooperation related to their learning experiences. - Respect and courtesy toward instructors, staff, administration and classmates. - Responsibility and dependability. - Professionalism in appearance and attitude at all times. - Appropriate response to constructive criticism. - Behavior that contributes to a positive learning environment - Uphold high standards of integrity which will reflect positively upon them and YCST. - Adherence to all policies and procedures of YCST.
+- Initiative, enthusiasm, and cooperation related to their learning experiences. - Active participation in class and clinical activities. - Staying awake and engaged in class or clinical activities. - Respect and courtesy toward instructors, staff, administration and classmates. - Responsibility, dependability, and accountability. - Professional appearance and attitude at all times. - Appropriate response to constructive criticism and instruction. - Behavior that contributes to a positive learning environment for all. - Uphold high standards of integrity which will reflect positively upon them and YCST. - Adherence to all policies and procedures of YCST.
 Students must also adhere to the Ethical Codes and Standards of Conduct in the Practical Nursing Program which are designed around the student's intended profession.
-The following are examples of behaviors that would be considered to be in violation of YCST's Student Conduct Policy (this list is not comprehensive):

-- Persistent or gross acts of willful disobedience or defiance toward school personnel.
-Assault, battery or any other form of physical abuse of a student or school employee. - Verbal abuse of a student or school employee. - Conveyance of threats by any means of communication including, but not limited to, threats of physical abuse and threats to damage or destroy school property or the property of other students or school employees. - Any conduct that threatens the health or safety of another individual. - Harassment by any means of any individual, including coercion and personal abuse.
-Harassment includes but is not limited to written or verbal acts or uses of technology, which have the effect of harassing or intimidating a person. - · Any form of unwanted sexual attention or unwanted sexual contact.
+The following are examples of behaviors that would be considered to be in violation of YCST's Student Conduct Policy (this list is not comprehensive): - Attempting to sleep in class/failing to actively participate in class and clinicals. - Placing the head down on a desk.
+If a student does not feel well, the student is required to go home and return once they are recovered. - If a student seeks healthcare provider guidance, it is highly recommended for the student to provide a letter upon their return. - Reading literature or materials that do not pertain to the classroom or clinical instruction. - Leaving the classroom frequently or extensively between assigned breaks.
+Students are responsible for making faculty aware of extenuating circumstances.
+Official documentation should be provided to the Nursing Program office, demonstrating proof of the circumstances. - Persistent or gross acts of willful disobedience or defiance toward school personnel.
+Assault, battery or any other form of physical or verbal abuse of a student or school employee. - Disrupting class due to lateness, not following cell phone policy, and having cell phones ring during class.